Greetings, friend (I hope you’re a friend, anyway…)!

 Why “Mama Pineapple”?

 And anyway, I’m a mama.
 Motherhood is one thing that has finally led me to seek out a formal autism diagnosis to help me explain a lifetime of confusion, sensory overload, obsessions, and struggles, and learn to love myself for who I am a little more.
 I’m autistic, and a mother, and both these things are key aspects of who I am.
+Identifying as a mother comes far more easily to me than identifying as female, although I mostly do to avoid too much hassle.

 Plus, I like alliteration.
 I’m pretty geeky when it comes to words and language.